-PMPEI has also scheduled a “Train-the-Trainer” class for new instructors to teach the PMPEI Course in Zoning.
+PMPEI also schedules “Train-the-Trainer” classes for new instructors to teach the PMPEI Courses.
 Train-the-Trainer is PMPEI’s way of preparing instructors to teach PMPEI courses by equipping them with an in-depth knowledge of the course content to ensure it will be taught consistently throughout the Commonwealth.
 Principles of adult education, program procedures, and presentation delivery are also part of the training.

-The dates for the three-day intensive training program are Friday and Saturday, May 19 and 20 and Saturday, June 3, 2017 at the Centre Region Council of Governments Building in State College, PA.
-The registration fee is $150 and covers instruction, materials, all breaks, lunches, and a meal on Friday night.
+The dates for the three-day intensive training program are Friday and Saturday’s held in State College, PA.
+The registration fee is $150 and covers instruction, materials, all breaks and lunches.
 Trainees are responsible for their transportation and lodging.

 PMPEI instructors receive compensation for teaching, travel, plus meal expenses.
 Assignments are made so that instructors will be teaching close to where they live.